qoushiery/demoBlaze/README.md

 This class handles all the initialization we need for any selected web driver (Chrome, Firefox and Edge)

+StaticStrings

+This Class contains all the strings that are existed statically on the website like "titles, success Messages" and those are used inside the scripts
 Config.properties

 This File is a config file contains all data you will need to use in your tests